privateprep/coding-space-website/src/pages/custom/code-4-change.md

           categories chosen by our TCS instructors, during a live virtual event in June.
       - title: How can kids get involved?
-        mdContent: Participating coders come back to this website to sign up in February.
-Fill out the form at the top of our page to get notified when registration opens![sign up
+        mdContent: Fill out the form at the top of our page to starting your Code 4 Change journey!![sign up
           here](https://code4change.thecodingspace.com) between Monday, February
           21st and Sunday, April 3rd.
       - title: How can parents help support their C4C coders?